 A number of shipwrecks have been identified within the vicinity from existing records.
-This is not a complete record, as it is largely dependant upon records of 19th century and later date.
-Nor are the locations known with any certainty.
+This is not a complete record, as it is largely dependant upon records of 19th century and later date, and nor are the locations known with any certainty.
 The list does show, however, that there is potential for the discovery of wreck remains off the coast.
 The importance of the remains will be dependant upon their nature, age and condition.
+Further evaluation of the sea bed is currently being carried out to pinpoint wrecks and to ascertain what likely impact the proposed development will have upon them.